{

-• Print object content as a String
+• Displaying object content as a string.

-If User.java class is declared in com.mycompany,
+For example, suppose a User.java class is declared in the com.mycompany package.

 package com.mycompany;